 The compensation committee of the board of directors, which is comprised solely of independent directors within the meaning of applicable rules of The NASDAQ Stock Market, Inc., outside directors within the meaning of Section 162 of the Internal Revenue Code of 1986, as amended, and non-employee directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, is responsible for developing executive compensation policies and advising the board of directors with respect to such policies and administering the Company's cash incentive, stock option and employee stock purchase plans.
 The compensation committee sets performance goals and objectives for the chief executive officer and the other executive officers, evaluates their performance with respect to those goals and sets their compensation based upon the evaluation of their performance.
 In evaluating executive officer pay, the compensation committee may retain the services of a compensation consultant and consider recommendations from the chief executive officer with respect to goals and compensation of the other executive officers.
 The compensation committee assesses the information it receives in accordance with its business judgment.
 The compensation committee also periodically reviews director compensation.
-All decisions with respect to executive and director compensation are approved by the compensation committee and recommended to the full board for ratification.
+All decisions with respect to executive and director compensation are approved by the compensation committee.
+All decisions regarding chief executive officer and director compensation are reviewed and ratified by the full board.
 George McNamee, Paul Kern and Ronald Chwang are the current members of the compensation committee.

-The compensation committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended January 1, 2011 with management.
-In reliance on the reviews and discussions referred to above, the compensation committee recommended to the board of directors, and the board of directors has approved, that the CD&A be included in the proxy statement for the year ended January 1, 2011 for filing with the SEC.
+The compensation committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended December 31, 2011 with management.
+In reliance on the reviews and discussions referred to above, the compensation committee recommended to the board of directors, and the board of directors has approved, that the CD&A be included in the proxy statement for the year ended December 31, 2011 for filing with the SEC.